- Qing Ma, University at Buffalo (more)

 - Our focus has been an integrated approach to address this very difficult problem involving translational pharmacology, neurocognitive assessment, genetics, and pharmacokinetics to optimize the beneficial effects of combination antiretroviral therapy in the central nervous system and apply our experiences to the development of new regimens for treatment and prevention of neurological complications of HIV.
 These questions are being addressed in the laboratory and small clinical trials, however, the results cannot be extrapolated to a more complex patient population.
 The gaps between the drug development literature and clinical practice serve as a continuous stimulus for translational research.
 Given the multiple challenges faced by people living with HIV as they age, there are numerous opportunities for optimizing anti-HIV medication use and treatment outcomes.

-- Translational Neuropharmacology Group members serve the ACTG Neurology Collaborative Science Group and other Groups as Chair (Letendre), Investigators (Ma and Schifitto), and Pharmacologists (Venuto and Haas) .
+- Translational Neuropharmacology Group members have served the ACTG Neurology Collaborative Science Group and other Groups as the Chair, Investigators, and Pharmacologists.

 - Translational Neuropharmacology Group members serve the CHeT as faculty members.

 - Major clinical studies: Large-scale identification of clinical and genetic predictors of motor progression in patients with newly diagnosed Parkinson's disease: a longitudinal cohort study and validation https://doi.org/10.1016/S1474-4422(17)30328-9